QRY91/examinator/DISCORD_TEMPLATE.md

 ✨ **Best part:** No AI needed - pure regex magic that works offline

+📚 **Too stressed to install?** Pre-made summaries included!
+Just clone and use the flashcard app immediately.

 🎬 **See it in action:** https://github.com/QRY91/examinator
 (Click through the GIFs - installation takes 30 seconds)